htjb/htjb.github.io/index.md

 title: Introduction
 ---

-I am a final year PhD student in Physics and a Research Assistant at Cavendish Astrophysics, University of Cambridge.
+I am currently a Junior Kavli Fellow at the Kavli Institute for Cosmology at Cambridge.
+I am pursuing research in novel Bayesian analysis tools and their broad cosmological applications.

 During my PhD I worked on data analysis techniques for global or sky-averaged 21-cm cosmology as part of the
 [Cm-Wave Experimental Radio Cosmology](https://cavendishcmwavecosmology.weebly.com/) group and as part of the [REACH (Radio Experiment for the Analysis of Cosmic Hydrogen)](https://www.astro.phy.cam.ac.uk/research/research-projects/reach/reach) collaboration under the supervision of Dr Eloy de Lera Acedo, Dr Will Handley and Dr Anastasia Fialkov.

-I will be starting as a Junior Kavli fellow at the Kavli Institute for Cosmology Cambridge from September 2023.

 <center><img src="{{ site.url }}/assets/portrait.jpg" width="30%" alt-text="Portrait image"></center>